isralduke/portfolio-11ty/src/product-design/karaoke-app.md

 tryitLink  : https://www.figma.com/proto/tPBiKe1NLVwLuJcD0875Ko/Karaoke-Competition?page-id=0%3A1&node-id=1%3A2&viewport=241%2C48%2C0.25&scaling=scale-down&starting-point-node-id=1%3A2
 feature        : /images/projects/art-gallery-app/feature.png
+featureAlt : iPhones showing the screen designs for the karaoke competiton app. mockups :
+  - iPhone showing the team order screen in the contest queue.
+  - iPhone showing a screen with radio buttons to pick a song.
+  - iPhone showing a screen with radio buttons to nominate a team to be the contest winner.
-featureAlt : iPhones showing the screen designs for the karaoke competiton app. roles      : ['UI Designer','🌟 Star Performer'] goal : The goal was to deliver an app design which met specified contest theme criteria in three hours. targetAudience : The target audience could be the contest judges (this was for a contest) or the imaginary users.
+  - iPhone showing a screen announcing the team which wins the contest. roles      : ['UI Designer','🌟 Star Performer'] goal : The goal was to deliver an app design which met specified contest theme criteria in three hours. targetAudience : The target audience could be the contest judges (this was for a contest) or the imaginary users.
 Let’s make it for the imaginary users.
 They’ll be somewhat cognitively burdened though, so this has to be simple.